 You cannot reach your goal without a plan.
 It's like trying to reach your destination without a map or directions.

-People say God is their co-pilot...unfortunately, I know how I drive so I have made Him my pilot.
+People say God is their co-pilot...fortunately, I know how I drive so I have made Him my pilot.
 It seems the wiser choice.